-5.5.
 Connection Object [0x5]

-5.5.1.
 Rules Governing Master/Slave Connections [0x5]

 The Connection Object configures the characteristics and behavior of a logical connection in the device.
 A Connection is allocated (opened) in the device by the Master via the Allocate M/S Connection Request service in the DeviceNet Object.
-Configuration of the Connection Object attributes for the requested connection is done automatically in the device and generally need no further modification except for setting the Expected Packet Rate attribute (Attribute 9).
+Configuration of the Connection Object attributes for the requested connection is done automatically in the device and generally need no further modification except for setting the Expected Packet Rate attribute

+(Attribute 9).
 However, it is within this object that selection of Input/Output assemblies may be configured.
-This configuration can be performed the following ways:
+There are two ways to perform this configuration:

-- Modification of Attribute 100 and 101 in the M/S Explicit Connection - Modification of the Produce and Consume Path attributes (Attribute 14 and 15 respectively) in the I/O Connection Objects
+Modification of Attribute 100 and 101 in the M/S Explicit Connection